 Around this time last year, I was chatting with one of my friends about the recent trend of college hackathons and he blurted, “wouldn’t it be awesome to have a hackathon at the white house?”
 We talked about it a bit before getting back to our homework.

-This is the transcript of the TEDx talk I gave at UCSD, which is linked at the bottom of this post.
+This is the transcript of the TEDx talk I gave at UCSD.

 I am a computer scientist by training, but as someone who has been in school for the majority of my life, I’ve spent a good amount of time reflecting on my own education.
 For a long time education and technology have been separate disciplines, but as technology is increasingly incorporated into every area of our lives, education also increasingly incorporates technology.